The Chinese Family Tree, Explained

 Let’s learn how to address cousins in Chinese next:

 |堂弟||tángdì||younger male cousin on dad's side|

 |堂妹||tángmèi||younger female cousin on dad's side|

 In the vocabulary list above, you’ll find that 堂 (táng) is used for cousins on the paternal side, while 表 (biǎo) refers to cousins on the maternal side.
+Note that, depending on the specific family and region, 表 (biǎo) is sometimes used to refer to the children of women on the paternal side, instead of 堂 (táng).
 This serves as another example of how traditional Chinese principles, which historically differentiated matrilineal and patrilineal bloodlines, are reflected in the modern vernacular.

 In spite of the detailed variations in the terms of address used for cousins, you should be aware that it is common to hear Chinese people, particularly children or young adults, refer to their cousins as their brothers or sisters by using the terms 哥哥 (gēge)，弟弟 (dìdi)，妹妹 (mèimei) or 姐姐 (jiějie), based on their relative age and gender.

 This practice is likely another effect of the one-child policy, which has led to cousin relationships replacing sibling bonds for only children.
 It is perhaps also a demonstration of China’s emphasis on familial unity, a vestige of the past in which extended families customary lived together as a single household.

 In Chinese, nieces and nephews are also referred to according to gender, as well as their position on the paternal versus the maternal side of the Chinese family tree: